-(d) "Good Reason" means Participant's resignation within 30 days following the expiration of any Company cure period (discussed below) following the occurrence of one or more of the following, without Participant's consent: (i) a material reduction in Participant's base salary which reduction is not applicable to a majority of the Company's senior management, provided that any material reduction in Participant's base salary for which there is a substitution with compensation and benefits that, in the aggregate, are substantially equivalent in value to the reduction in Participant's base salary, will not constitute "Good Reason"; (ii) a material reduction of Participant's authority, duties or responsibilities, unless Participant is provided with a comparable position; provided, however, that a reduction in authority, duties, or responsibilities primarily by virtue of the Company being acquired and made part of a larger entity whether as a subsidiary, business unit or otherwise (as, for example, when an officer of the Company retains such title following an acquisition where the Company becomes a wholly owned subsidiary of the acquirer, but is not made an officer of the acquiring corporation) will not constitute "Good Reason"; or (iii) a material change in the geographic location of Participant's primary work facility or location; provided, that a relocation of 50 miles or less from Participant's then present location or to Participant's home as Participant's primary work location will not be considered a material change in geographic location.
+"Accounting Restatement Determination Date" means the earliest to occur of: (a) the date the Board, a committee of the Board, or one or more of the officers following, without Participant's consent: (i) a material reduction in Participant's base salary which reduction is not applicable to a majority of the Company's senior management, provided that any material reduction in Participant's base salary for which there is a substitution with compensation and benefits that, in the aggregate, are substantially equivalent in value to the reduction in Participant's base salary, will not constitute "Good Reason"; (ii) a material reduction of Participant's authority, duties or responsibilities, unless Participant is provided with a comparable position; provided, however, that a reduction in authority, duties, or responsibilities primarily by virtue of the Company authorized being acquired and made part of a larger entity whether as a subsidiary, business unit or otherwise (as, for example, when an officer of the Company retains such title following an acquisition where the Company becomes a wholly owned subsidiary of the acquirer, but is not made an officer of the acquiring corporation) will not constitute "Good Reason"; or (iii) a material change in the geographic location of Participant's primary work facility or location; provided, that a relocation of 50 miles or less from Participant's then present location or to Participant's home as Participant's primary work location will not be considered a material change in geographic location.
 In order for an event to qualify as Good Reason, Participant must not terminate Participant's status as a Service Provider with the Company without first providing the Company with written notice of the acts or omissions constituting the grounds for "Good Reason" within 90 days of the initial existence of the grounds for "Good Reason" and a reasonable cure period of not less than 30 days following the date of such notice, and such grounds must not have been cured during such time.
 Any resignation for Good Reason must occur within 2 years of the initial existence of the acts or omissions constituting the grounds for "Good Reason".

-(e) "Qualifying Termination" means (i) the Participant's termination as a Service Provider by the Company without Cause, or (ii) the Participant's resignation for Good Reason.
+(e) "Qualifying Termination" means (i) Participant's termination as a Service Provider by the Company without Cause; (ii) Participant's resignation for Good Reason; (iii) Participant's termination as a Service Provider due to Participant's death; or (iv) Participant's termination as a Service Provider due to Participant's Disability.

-(f) "Release Requirement" means the Participant's provision to the Company following termination as a Service Provider of an executed waiver and general release of claims in a form reasonably acceptable to the Company (the "Release") no later than 45 days following such termination, and such Release becoming effective in accordance with its terms no later than 54 days following such termination.
+(f) "Release Requirement" means Participant's provision to the Company following termination as a Service Provider of an executed waiver and general release of claims in a form reasonably acceptable to the Company (the "Release") no later than 45 days following such termination, and such Release becoming effective in accordance with its terms no later than 54 days following such termination.